2005 American League Division Series: Game 2

-The Red Sox struck first in Game 2 on Manny Ramirez's two-run single off of Mark Buehrle with runners on second and third.
+The Red Sox struck first in Game 2 on Manny Ramirez's two-run single off Mark Buehrle with runners on second and third.
 In the fourth, they loaded the bases on a single, double and intentional walk before Jason Varitek's single and Trot Nixon's groundout scored a run each.
 David Wells (6 2/3 innings, two earned runs, seven hits) looked tough, giving up only two hits in the first four innings.
 But in the White Sox half of the fifth, the White Sox struck pay-dirt.
 Carl Everett hit a leadoff single, then scored on Aaron Rowand's double.
 One out later, Rowand scored on Joe Crede's single.
 Boston second baseman's Tony Graffanino error on Juan Uribe's ground ball put two runners on and one out later, Tadahito Iguchi's three-run home run put the White Sox up 5–4, those three runs unearned.
 Buehrle (seven innings, four earned runs, eight hits) earned the win with the save going to Bobby Jenks.